Welcome to Moor View Alpacas, we specialise in rare breed animals and unique products.

 In 2018 we launched our Alpaca trekking experiences in conjunction with Ninestones farmhouse, trekking with our lovely Alpacas up through Bodmin moor with stunning views and a complementary cream tea at the end.

-When Stuart and I signed the papers for the farm most of our freinds and family thought we were mad and most of them also thought a farm was the last place they would find me, especially as I had done Theatre and Performance at Uni not Agricultural studies.
+When Stuart and Emma signed the papers for the farm most of our friends and family thought we were mad and most of them also thought a farm was the last place they would find me (Emma), especially as I had studied Theatre and Performance at University rather than Agriculture.

-However we were living in Plymouth and the council decided to put and Incinerator opposite our house after campaigning against it for 2 years, we put the house on the market and started working on finding some land.
-We had done a lot of research on what animals we would like to have on the farm and it was always a given we would have some pigs and some tame lambs to provide ourselves with meat, and that we would grow our own veg however that hasn't been so successful as I can only grown stinging nettles, so glad that our parents can help on that front.
+However we were living in Plymouth and the council decided to put an incinerator opposite our house.
+So after campaigning against it for 2 years we put the house on the market and started work on finding some land.
+We had done a lot of research on which animals we would like to have on the farm and it was always a given we would have some pigs and some tame lambs to provide ourselves with meat, and that we would grow our own veg.
+However that hasn't been so successful as I can only grow stinging nettles, so we are glad that our parents can help on that front.

-We had been looking at a great book called field to farm and its often said to be the bible for small holders and farms who are starting out.
-After reading this we had decided we wanted to go for either Ostriches or Alapacas, not being able to find any Ostrich parks around to visit and after finding that we needed a dangerous animals licence and very high fences we thought Ostrich`s probably weren't for us.
+We had been looking at a great book called Field to Farm which is often said to be the bible for small holders and farms who are starting out.
+After reading this we had decided we wanted to go for either Ostriches or Alpacas.
+Not being able to find any Ostrich parks around to visit and after finding that we needed a dangerous animals licence and very high fences we thought Ostrich`s probably weren't for us.

-After spending a long time searching the Cornish Countryside for an affordable piece of land that we could also live on eventually we found some land 10.5 Ares with a small barn and a lovely park home on it which meant we had somewhere to live.
+After spending a long time searching the Cornish countryside for an affordable piece of land that we could also live on, eventually we found 10.5 acres with a small barn and a lovely park home on it which meant we had somewhere to live.